Kunstmaan/kStrano/README.md

 # Changelog

 * 24/08/2012 (version 0.0.21)
+ * by default it works with Symfony version > 2.1 now, and it uses composer
  * [kCapifony][kcapifony] isn't needed anymore, from now on it works directly with [Capifony][capifony]
  * updated to work with the new version of [Capifony][capifony]
  * removed vendors from the shared folder to the release folder, and copy it with each deploy